Crow: The Outcast

 ~ ~ ~

 Steven sat on the porch, recovering from Lohet’s Chaser training.
 Why he had to continue this challenging regimen was beyond him.
 He had thought it was all nothing more than a ruse to see if he would break.
 Didn’t he pass the test?
 He sighed and looked at his hands.
-They were raw from being chased through the upper forest canopy by Migalo, who seemed to delight in tormenting him.
-Perhaps the Camdyn was still angry for the injuries Steven had inflicted on him?
+They were raw from being chased through the upper forest canopy by his favorite wolfman, Migalo, who seemed to delight in tormenting him.
+Perhaps the Camdyn was still angry about the injuries Steven had inflicted on him?
 Or was he being punished for the accidental Awakening?

 Frowning, he looked back in the house through the bay window at the others who were cleaning up after dinner.
 It almost seemed normal.
 Except Migalo was helping Sally at the sink.
 For a massive, terrifying wolfman who maintained a gruff countenance, the Camdyn had a gentle heart.
 The dichotomy was a bit jarring.

 As he stood up, he noticed another Camdyn arriving from Endard through the gate in their backyard, carrying a large crate.
 Aliens came through often now, bringing items and taking stuff back.
 It had become almost routine to him, a fact which irked him more than the actual aliens themselves.
 They were fantastical creatures, just amicably walking through the snow to the house or the old barn.
-Normal everyday activities colliding with fantasy creatures from alien worlds, and he seemed perfectly at peace with it.
+Normal, mundane, everyday activities colliding with fantasy creatures from alien worlds, and he seemed perfectly at peace with it.
 But then, he was supposed to be an alien, too.

 The Camdyn appeared to be struggling as he carried the heavy crate, looking around as if seeking help.
 Steven didn’t see anyone else close by, so he trotted over to the creature and grabbed a handle on the crate.
 The Camdyn flinched as he glared at Steven warily.
 Steven smiled amicably, even though he was saddened by the alien’s fearful reaction to him.”The anti-grav isn’t working?
 You looked like you were about to drop this.”